ipavlopoulos/emotions/README.md

-# smsearch
+# Emotion detection in Twitter
-* Search Social Media (e.g., Twitter) about specific topics (e.g., COVID-19).
+* Collect tweets about a specific topic (by default, the recent pandemic is used).
-* Analyse the retrieved posts (e.g., doing Sentiment Analysis).
+* Analyse the sentiment and emotions of the tweets per day, per country.
 <hr/>

 <img src="https://raw.githubusercontent.com/ipavlopoulos/smsearch/master/smsearch.png" width="100%"/>